Accessing and understanding the base Sass code compiled by the bots

 The frontend folders contain the basic file structure.

 - The abstracts folder contains small but essential pieces of project styling, such as colour variables, mix-ins and typography size scales.
-See the Harmony abstracts article for more detail.
+See the Harmony: Abstracts for more detail.

 - The animations folder contains an extensive animation library, which can be used to animate anything from spinners, to buttons, to exciting accent elements on an application.